PUNITIVE, EXCLUSIONARY DISCIPLINE IS COUNTERPRODUCTIVE, HARMFUL, AND UNNECESSARY.

 Click on a state to jump to active or pending legislation in that state.

 The states in red are hot right now.
-Those in bright red are very hot.
+Those in green are where recent progress was made.

 Federal Legislation